 ((opening investment value × leverage × cost of debt) + term credit spread differential allowance)/.

-For the purpose of subclause 4.3.3(1), 'amortisation of initial differences in asset values' is, subject to subclause (5), in respect of-
+For the purpose of subclause 4.3.3(1), 'amortisation of initial differences in asset values' is determined in accordance with Part 2 as of the base year.

-each disclosure year prior to that for which the weighted average remaining useful life of relevant assets is nil, determined in accordance with the formula-

-initial differences in asset values ÷ weighted average remaining useful life of relevant assets; and

-each disclosure year thereafter, nil.

 For the purpose of subclause (2), 'opening investment value' means the amount obtained in accordance with the formula-